kod-rs/beyond/docs/prod/production_setup.rst

   $ sudo cp -r /path/to/beyond/src_front/build/. /var/www/html

-Next part revolves around configuring server file.
+Next part revolves around configuring server file (it is located under ``/etc/nginx/sites-available/default``).
 Firstly, since size of packets sent to user via Djagno containing building info will increase proportional to number of buildings it is recommended to increase client packet size.
 This is done by adding following variable in server config